Quick answer

 Nutritional benefits for babies

-- 💚High in vitamin C, supporting immune health and iron absorption.
+- 💚Vitamin C — very high; supports immune health and iron absorption.

 - 💚Low in calories and naturally hydrating.